State v. Anderson and State v. Chapman (amicus)

 Non-procreation orders violate probationers’ Fourteenth Amendment rights to privacy and personal autonomy.
 Such provisions invade an individual’s reproductive freedom, are massively and unnecessarily intrusive, and when they contain a payment alternative, restrict only the rights of individuals who are unable to pay.
 Moreover, the conditions in these cases are impermissibly vague and intrusive under Ohio’s reasonableness test for probation conditions.

 On October 17, 2019, both Appellant-Defendants filed notices of appeal and briefs in support of jurisdiction to the Ohio Supreme Court in their respective cases.
 That same day, we filed amicus briefs in both cases in support of jurisdiction.
 Appellees filed their Memorandum in Opposition to Jurisdiction on November 18, 2019.
-The Ohio Supreme Court accepted jurisdiction in both cases.
+On January 21, 303 the Court accepted jurisdiction in both cases.
 Briefing is stayed in Anderson pending a decision in the Chapman case.
 The record in Chapman was filed with the Clerk’s office on February 25, 2020.
 We filed our amicus brief on April 6.
 Appellants also filed their merits brief on April 6, and the appellees filed theirs on June 8.
 Oral argument in Chapman was held via videoconference on July 21.
 By agreement with Appellants, David Carey took approximately half of their argument time.
 We await a decision.